Thai partner requirements under Thai law: what foreign investors must know

 It is also possible to agree, in the Articles or through a Shareholders’ Agreement, on rules for the appointment of directors.
 For example, each shareholder group may nominate a proportional number of directors or may require mutual consent for key appointments.
 This ensures balanced representation at the board level and contributes to good governance practices.

-These measures are not intended to circumvent the legal framework, but rather to structure a clear and predictable framework of cooperation between the Thai partner and the foreign investor, in full compliance with Thai corporate law.
+These measures aim to structure a clear and predictable cooperation framework between the Thai partner and the foreign investor.
+They ensure full compliance with Thai corporate law and do not intend to circumvent the legal framework.

 Get expert legal guidance.